Skip to navigation Skip to content

 There are 2 payment types for students.
 If their family home address is classified as:

-• outer regional, remote or very remote, students will receive a payment of $5,000, paid in 2 instalments, or
+• outer regional, remote or very remote, they will receive a payment of $5,000, paid in 2 instalments:

-• inner regional, students will receive a one off payment of $3,000
+• inner regional, they will receive a one-off payment of $3,000 in the first half of their study year

 Parental Income Test (PIT)

-The TAP is subject to the Parental Income Test (PIT), and the parent(s)'/guardian(s) combined income must be less than $250,000, for the relevant tax year.
+The TAP is subject to a Parental Income Test (PIT), and the parent(s)'/guardian(s) combined income must be less than $250,000, for the relevant tax year.

-For the purposes of TAP, the parent(s)/guardian(s) is:
+For the purposes of the TAP, the parent(s)/guardian(s) is:

 • the natural, adoptive or relationship parent(s) of the student, if the student normally lives with them